TritonDataCenter/smartos-live/man/src/sysinfo.1m.md

     GZ and NGZ

+  "CPU Socket Count"

+    Number of physical CPU sockets in this host.

+    GZ and NGZ

+  "CPU Core Count"

+    Number of physical CPU cores in this host.

+    GZ and NGZ

+  "CPU Online Count"

+    Number of online CPUs in this host.

+    GZ and NGZ

+  "CPU Count"

+    Total number of CPUs, including offline and disabled CPUs, in this host.

+    GZ and NGZ

   "CPU Physical Cores"

-    Number of physical CPUs in this host.
+    Number of physical CPU sockets (*not* cores) in this host.
+    Legacy value, set for compatibility only.
+Prefer "CPU Socket Count".

-    GZ only
+    GZ and NGZ

   "CPU Total Cores"

-    The number of CPU cores in this host.
+    Total number of CPUs, including offline and disabled CPUs, in this host.
+    *Not* the number of cores.
+Legacy value, set for compatibility only.
+    Prefer "CPU Count" or "CPU Online Count".

-    GZ only
+    GZ and NGZ

   "CPU Type"